MiriamFascetta/dla-exam/README.md

 **Comment**:
-It was trained with ε = 0.01 so the performance corresponding to ε = 0.01 increased, the ones with ε = 0.05 and ε = 0.1 increased too.
+Adversarial training with ε = 0.01 significantly improved robustness at that level of attack.

 ### Exercise 3.1

-Implement ODIN for OOD detection.
-The temperature hyperparameter is implemented in the base model and a grid search on T and ε is done.
+**ODIN** was implemented to improve OOD detection using temperature scaling and input perturbation.
+A grid search was conducted on temperature T and ε.

-The values that work best are:
+Best hyperparameters:
-- T = 100
+- Temperature T = 100
 - ε = 0

-The resulting AUC value is 0.66.

 ![Screenshot 2025-07-02 123913](https://github.com/user-attachments/assets/c5f28f78-4713-4c23-977d-6b31af80a021)